ihilesen/my-portfolio-datascience/content/sections/about/about.md

 imageAlt: "About Gatsby Theme Portfolio Minimal"
 ---

-My name is Ihilesen Egbokhare.

-I am a graduate of public health with certifications in data science and data analysis!
+Ihilesen Egbokhare is a graduate of public health with certifications in data science and data analysis!

-I am passionate about leveraging on information technology and data to ensure improved community health.
+She is passionate about leveraging on information technology and data to ensure improved community health.

-I am building machine learning models to be implemented in improving healthcare systems :)
+she is engaged in building machine learning models to be implemented in improving healthcare systems :)

-I am currently interested in data science projects .